According to Wikipedia,

 Norfolk State University is known for it's academic work in the following disciplines:

-Norfolk State University's most influential alumni faculty include professors and professionals in the fields of Social Work, Criminal Justice, and Communications.
+Norfolk State University's most influential alumni include professors and professionals in the fields of Social Work, Criminal Justice, and Nursing.
 Here are some of Norfolk State University's most famous alumni: